AJ2O/aws-whitepapers-summary/running-containerized-microservices.md

 - **Request/Response**
   - One service explicitly invokes another service by making a request to either store data in it or retrieve data from it.
 - **Publish/Subscribe**
   - One service "A" (or many) subscribes to another service "B" to watch for events.
-When service "B" publishes events, any subscribed services will be invoked automatically.
+When service "B" publishes events, any subscribed services will be invoked implicitly.

-Building **smart endpoints** means concentrating the production and consumption logic of requests in each service. **Dumb pipes** refer to refraining from coupling services to specific and complicated messaging services, which keeps the transferred messages simple, or "dumb".
+Building **smart endpoints** means concentrating the production and consumption logic of requests in each service. **Dumb pipes** refer to refraining from coupling services to specific and complicated messaging frameworks, which keeps the transferred requests simple, or "dumb".

 ### Relevant Twelve-Factors
 - **Port Binding**